 The digital transformation in the past few years has created an environment where consumers are tech savvy and are demanding more.
 Delivering great experience is now a must for companies, and marketers are prioritizing their services to take the level of engagement to the next level.

-Customers expect to receive response on the channel of their preference, which in turn has raised the need for a seamless and consistent brand experience regardless of the technology or method of interaction is used.
+Customers expect to receive a response on the channel of their preference, which in turn has raised the need for a seamless and consistent brand experience regardless of the technology or method of interaction is used.
 What’s more critical is customer engagement and competitive success.

 Many brands are now solely focusing on their customer service strategies as the customer’s perspective is really important for their brand journey.
 Research also shows that “consumers perceive brands to be putting more effort into creating a seamless and consistent customer experience for sales than they do for customer service.”
 Therefore, with the rise in demand, it has become increasingly important to keep up with customer’s expectations.